-The simple answer to the question “do monitors have HDMI ports” is yes, absolutely they do.
-Almost all of the modern monitors come with HDMI ports.
-HDMI being one of the most common multimedia interfaces is found in abundance on computer monitors.
+The simple answer to the question “Do monitors have HDMI ports” is yes, they do.
+Almost all modern monitors come with HDMI ports.
+HDMI, one of the most common multimedia interfaces, is abundant on computer monitors.

-However, there may cases where your monitor may not feature an HDMI port at all.
-If you have an old monitor, particularly, then chances are that it would miss out on the HDMI port.
+However, there may be cases where your monitor may not feature an HDMI port at all.

-Hence to confirm if your monitor has HDMI port or not, you can either check its port panel or the specsheet.
+Hence, to confirm whether your monitor has an HDMI port, check its port panel or the spec sheet.

 The exact number and the version of the HDMI port on the monitor varies from model to model.
-It should be noted that not all HDMI ports are the same.
+So that you know, not all HDMI ports are the same.
 Some carry a higher bandwidth compared to others.

-Generally, the run-of-the-mill full HD monitors that home and office users often use would have one HDMI 1.4 port.
-Professional, enthusiast or gaming-grade monitors can have multiple newer gen HDMI 2.0 or even HDMI 2.1 ports.
+Generally, home and office users often use run-of-the-mill full HD monitors with one HDMI 1.4 port.
+Professional, enthusiast, or gaming-grade monitors can have multiple newer-generation HDMI 2.0 or even HDMI 2.1 ports.

-In the following text I will talk in detail about HDMI interface and also talk about whether you can find HDMI ports on monitors or not.
+In the following text, I will discuss the HDMI interface and whether you can find HDMI ports on monitors.

 A Primer on HDMI Versions

-Before we delve deeper into the topic, it is worth pointing out there that HDMI ports are not equal.
-Some are more robust than others and that is determined by their version.
+Before we delve deeper into the topic, it is worth pointing out that HDMI ports are unequal.
+Some are more robust than others, and their version determines that.

-Essentially, newer HDMI Port versions can carry more data compared to their older counterparts.
-Meaning, newer HDMI interfaces can support higher resolution as well as frame rates.
+New HDMI Port versions can carry more data compared to their older counterparts.
+New HDMI interfaces can support higher resolution and frame rates.